We use cookies to give you the best experience and help us improve our website.

 Can I insure a house in probate?

-Yes, you can insure a house during probate, and it is also the duty of the executor/s to protect the assets of the deceased’s estate, so arranging appropriate insurance is essential.
+Yes, you can insure a house during probate, and it is also the duty of the executor/s to protect the assets of the deceased’s estate, so arranging appropriate insurance is essential. this type of insurance is general called probate insurance.
 The deceased is likely to have had some form of insurance on the property already, so it’s a good idea to speak to the insurer before arranging anything else.

 What is probate house insurance?